fsepy/SFEPRAPY/README.md

 `sfeprapy` is under continuous development and actively used in research and real engineering design problems.

+Legacy wiki can be found [here](https://github.com/fsepy/SfePrapy/wiki).

+Documentation (WIP) can be found [here](https://sfeprapy-doc.readthedocs.io/en/latest/index.html)

 A publication summarising the capabilities can be found [here](https://www.researchgate.net/publication/333202825_APPLICATION_OF_PYTHON_PROGRAMMING_LANGUAGE_IN_STRUCTURAL_FIRE_ENGINEERING_-_MONTE_CARLO_SIMULATION).

 ## Getting Started

-Documentation can be found in the [wiki](https://github.com/fsepy/SfePrapy/wiki).

 ### Installation